-The public will be given the opportunity to review and comment on the second draft of the TIP FY 2024-2027 from March 10 through April 10.
-The draft TIP document is available on the AMATS website and a printed copy is available for public viewing during business hours.
+The public was given the opportunity to review and comment on the second draft of the TIP FY 2024-2027 from March 10 through April 10.

-In addition, a virtual public meeting will be held during the Citizens Involvement Committee meeting on March 16, 2023.
-A press release, written notices, newspaper advertisements and social media were utilized to notify the public of the TIP public involvement period and meeting.
+In addition, a virtual public meeting was held on March 16, 2023, a press release, written notices, newspaper advertisements and social media were utilized to notify the public of the TIP public involvement period and meeting.